SkyishRooster/ImageClassification/README.md

 <br>
 There are two training datasets designed for round 1 and round 2 of the competition.
 Since the categories and labels are the same, I combined the images in these two datasets together as a new dataset.
 The training job is done baded on the integrated dataset.

+## [printClassifier.ipynb](https://github.com/SkyishRooster/ImageClassification/blob/94b51db9a486e41db7a7ce3dc0c74a4e2da5d774/printClassifier.ipynb) contains the comprehensive process of performing image classification for classifying prints of clothes from splitting the data to evaluate the model and future steps using Python TensorFlow.

 ### [AttributeDescription.md](https://github.com/SkyishRooster/ImageClassification/blob/a2dea13dea5c89f4481b5d23cacda3ec77339b48/AttributeDescription.md) displays the information about the attributes contained in the dataset.
 There are 8 categories in the dataset, and 5 - 10 attributes for each category.
 Below are the categories and corresponding labels that we look at:
 1. Coat Length: Invisible, High Waist Length,Regular Length,Long Length,Micro Length, Knee Length, Midi Length, Anckle&Floor Length
 2. Collar Design: Invisible, Shirt Collar, Peter Pan, Puritan Collar, Rib Collar